Strict Mode in Blazor DatePicker

 NOTE

-If the value of Min or Max properties changed through code behind, you have to update the Value property to set within the range.
+If the value of the Min or Max property is changed through code-behind, you have to update the Value property so that it stays within the range.